MatthiasHu/seekers/README.md

 ```

 ### Run a Python AI as a Seekers gRPC client
 You will need a separate server running.
-This can the server above, or, for example, [the Java implementation](https://github.com/seekers-dev/seekers-api).
+This can be the server above, or, for example, [the Java implementation](https://github.com/seekers-dev/seekers-api).

 ```bash
 $ python3 run_clients.py <AI files>